New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-The first application we can possibly mention is the non-general-relativistic one.
+The first application we will mention is the non-general-relativistic one.
 In \cite{shock} the authors provide us with weak solutions of nonlinear partial differential equations (using Colombeau algebra) representing shock waves.
-They use the special version of Colombeau algebra and specifically the relation
+They use a special version of the Colombeau algebra, and specifically the relation

-(related to mollifiers from $A^{0}(\mathbb{R}^{n})$ class).
-These types of equations are analysed by Obeguggenberger in his paper \cite{Oberguggenberger}, giving us some mathematical results concerning existence and uniqueness of weak solutions of nonlinear partial differential equations.
+(which is related to mollifiers from $A^{0}(\mathbb{R}^{n})$ class).
+The more general analysis related to the existence and uniqueness of weak solutions of nonlinear partial differential equations can be found in \cite{Oberguggenberger}.